TokTok/c-toxcore/docs/DHT_Group_Chats.md

 * Setting the group's privacy state
 * Setting group passwords
 * Toggling the topic lock
+* Setting the voice state

 <a name="Shared_state" />

 ### Shared state

 Groups contain a data structure called the **shared state** which is given to every peer who joins the group.
 Within this structure resides all data pertaining to the group that may only be modified by the group founder.
-This includes the group name, the group type, the peer limit, the topic lock, and the password.
+This includes the group name, the group type, the peer limit, the topic lock, the password, and the voice state.
 The shared state holds a copy of the group founder's public encryption and signature keys, which is how other peers in the group are able to verify the identity of the group founder.
 It also contains a hash of the moderator list.

 The shared state is signed by the founder using the group secret signature key.
 As the founder is the only peer who holds this secret key, the shared state can be shared with new peers and cryptographically verified even in the absence of the founder.